Nine Burning Questions About Cancer

 5. How do I find medical breakthroughs?

 In the past decade, cancer breakthroughs have been advancing at an unprecedented rate.
 According to organizations like National Cancer Institute, Cancer Research Institute and many others, people formerly condemned to die are now finding medical hope—even those with incurable or metastatic cancer.
-Genomic sequencing is a breakthrough that is currently changing how people fight cancer.
-For more information, visit Breakthroughs.
+Ask your doctor for more about breakthroughs and also search the web and do your own research.
+But again, we believe it is helpful to find a wisdom beyond yourself in navigating all of these choices.

 6. How will I find the strength to face this?